 The Board of Directors and senior management are ultimately responsible for Health & Safety.

-Management Directors report to the Board of Directors during a weekly online staff call.
-Health & Safety is always top priority at these meetings and all extraordinary events and accidents are discussed.
+Managing Directors report to the Board of Directors during a weekly online staff call.
+Health & Safety is always top priority at these meetings and all extraordinary events and accidents are discussed and lessons learned shared